-Recognition and measurement of financial instruments IFRS (IAS 39 Financial Instruments: Recognition and Measurement)
+Recognition and measurement of financial instruments

-IAS 39 requires all financial instruments.
-Recognition and measured at their fair value, which is usually to be the transaction price.
+IAS 39 requires all financial instruments to be initially measured at their fair value, which is usually to be the transaction price.
 In those cases where the initial fair value is based on a valuation model that uses inputs which are not observable in the market, the difference between the transaction price and the valuation model is not recognised immediately in the income statement, but is amortised to the income statement until the inputs become observable, the transaction matures or is terminated.